-Recently I start to tutor one paper (COMP700 Text and Vision Intelligence) for two AUT students.
+Recently I start to tutor one paper (COMP700 Text and Vision Intelligence) for two AUT students in the weekends.

 This paper mostly involves in Computer Vision and Text Mining (Natural Language Processing).

 The two aspects are common applications about Aritificial Intelligence.

 So, in this blog, I will provide a brief agenda about Natural Language Processing for people who want to get kick-start in Artificial Intelligence area.

 NLP with deep learning: